fnoyanisi/restfuld/README.md

 Please see the [open issues in GitHub repository] and feel free to create new [Pull Requests].

 # Installation
 You need to have MySQL client development files (`mysql.h` and `libmysqlclient`) installed on your system.
-Please check with your operating system's package manager whether these files are installed by default with the MySQL client software.
+Please check with your operating system's package manager whether these files are installed along with the MySQL client software by default.

 To compile `restfuld`, simply type `make` inside the main directory.
 Use `make clean` to remove resulting object files and executables.